Prarthana Samaj: Social reforms

 Prarthana Samaj critically examined the relations between contemporary social and cultural systems and religious beliefs and gave priority to social reform as compared with the political changes already initiated by the British government.
 Their comprehensive reform movement has led many impressive projects of cultural change and social reform in India, such as the improvement of the lot of women and depressed classes, an end to the caste system, abolition of child marriages and infanticide, educational opportunities for women, and remarriage of widows.
 Its success was guided by R. G. Bhandarkar, a noted Sanskrit scholar, Atmaram Pandurang, Narayan Chandavarkar, and Mahadev Govind Ranade.
-Ranade emphasized that "the reformer must attempt to deal with the whole man and not to carry out reform on one side only".
+Ranade emphasised that "the reformer must attempt to deal with the whole man and not to carry out reform on one side only."